alexferrer/xplane_thermals/README.md

 ===============

 Author: Alex Ferrer
-License: GPL 2014 / Updated Oct 2024
+License: GPL 2014 / Updated Nov 2024

 X-Plane plugin to generate more realistic thermals

-This updated plugin only works with the new Python3 plugin and XPlane 11.5 and above!
+This updated plugin only works with the new Python3 plugin and XPlane 12 and above!

 Basic concept:
 Create a fixed or random list of thermals with lat,lon,thermal diameter, thermal strength.